 Serving Fredericksburg and the Surrounding Region

-Shawna L. Stevens PLLC represents clients throughout the Fredericksburg region, including Fredericksburg city (22401, 22405, 22406, 22407, 22408), Stafford County, Spotsylvania County, King George County, and Caroline County.
+Shawna L. Stevens PLLC represents clients throughout Northern Virginia, including Fredericksburg city (22401, 22405, 22406, 22407, 22408), Stafford County, Spotsylvania County, King George County, Caroline County, Orange County, and Westmoreland County.
 We also serve military families near Marine Corps Base Quantico, Naval Support Facility Dahlgren, and Fort Belvoir.

 Common Questions About Family Law in Virginia